Invasive Species Removal

 - Native species reintroduction – Seed gathering, plant propagation, planting, weed removal, establishment watering, and broadcast planting of native grasses

-- Non-native plant removal – European beach grass, canary reed grass, English ivy, and other invasive removal using chainsaws, brush cutters, burning (at some locations), chipping, or herbicide
+- Non-native plant removal – European beach grass, English ivy, eucalyptus, and other invasive removal using chainsaws, brush cutters, burning (at some locations), chipping, hand removal, or herbicide

 - Nursery work – Raising native plants for planting and restoration projects